-North Carolina is located adjacent to major shipping lanes in the Atlantic Ocean and these shipping lanes carry a significant amount of ocean-going oil and petroleum products up and down the east coast of the United States.
-The State receives petroleum products through several methods such as, pipeline and terminal operations, vessel, port and terminal operations, as well as inter-state ground transportation.
+North Carolina is located adjacent to major shipping lanes in the Atlantic Ocean and these shipping lanes carry a significant amount of ocean-going hazardous substances, oil, and petroleum products up and down the east coast of the United States.
+The state receives and ships hazardous materials and petroleum products through several methods such as pipeline and terminal operations, vessel, port and terminal operations, as well as interstate ground transportation.

-Because petroleum products are transported in the adjacent waters and on roadways throughout the State, an oil spill can occur anywhere in the coastal zone, the contiguous waters of North Carolina or in the offshore waters of nearby States, or the roadways within the State.
+Because hazardous materials and petroleum products are transported in the adjacent waters and on roadways throughout the state, a release can occur anywhere in the coastal zone, the contiguous waters of North Carolina, the offshore waters of nearby states, or the roadways within the state.

-Remediation of Underwater Legacy Environmental Threats (RULET) vessels presents unique challenges.
-These vessels are primarily WWII casualties from the Battle of the Atlantic and may be considered as civilian or military gravesites and may be eligible for listing under the National Register of Historic Places.
-Due to their close proximity, a release from one of these vessels could impact the North Carolina coastal waters and land areas.
+Remediation of Underwater Legacy Environmental Threats (RULET) vessels present unique challenges.
+These vessels are primarily WWII casualties from the Battle of the Atlantic, may be considered as civilian or military gravesites and may be eligible for listing under the National Register of Historic Places.
+Due to their proximity, a release from one of these vessels could impact the North Carolina coastal waters and land areas.
 In the event of a RULET vessel release, the United States Coast Guard (USCG) will assume command and control of the response efforts.